SahilK-027/Internship-Journey-Fyle-2024/README.md

 After sending in my assignment, the waiting began.
 And oh boy, did I have to wait... for a whole week!
 But then, like a beacon of hope, an email arrived from one of the engineers at the Fyle team.
 They wanted to chat with me! 🎉

 ### Round 1: The Techie Talk
 We started by talking about Fyle and what the engineers do there.
 Then, the fun part began - the technical stuff!
 They asked me questions about how I make THE THINGS on the internet (front-end development, as they call it).
-We chatted about my assignment.
+We talked about my assignment.
 And guess what?
 My sketches came to the rescue!
 I explained my code using those doodles, and it worked like magic! ✨

 Now, here's the exciting part.
 They wanted to see any one of my past projects!
 I was so excited that I showed not just one, but TWO of my coolest projects - [Trinity-2023](https://trinity-2023.vercel.app/) and [AssembleScript](https://assemblescript.vercel.app/).
 Cleared this round easily!

 ### Round 2: The Chill Chat
 Next up, round two – the Non-techy + a dash of Tech.
-We chatted about my personality, how I see startups, my portfolio and some projects I tackled before.
+We talked about my personality, how I see startups, my portfolio and some projects I tackled before.
 It was more like a friendly phone call than a serious interview.
 Can you believe it lasted an hour?
 But hey, it was all about sharing ideas and learning about each other. 😄

 ### Round 3: The Unexpected Round
 Picture this: after two rounds of cool chats, I thought my job interview adventure was coming to an end.
 But surprise, surprise - there was a third-round waiting for me!
 That's why I call it the Unexpected Round.